minio/docs/source/reference/deprecated/mc-ilm-add.rst

 Lifecycle Management Object Scanner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MinIO uses a scanner process to check objects against all configured
+MinIO uses a :ref:`scanner process <minio-concepts-scanner>` to check objects against all configured
 lifecycle management rules.
 Slow scanning due to high IO workloads or
 limited system resources may delay application of lifecycle management
 rules.
 See :ref:`minio-lifecycle-management-scanner` for more information.